GlobeMindAI/GlobeMindAI.github.io/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:

-          - Supervisor
+          - Supervisors
-          - Researcher
+          - Co-Supervisors
-          - Grad Student
+          - Grad Students
           - Administration
-          - Project Leader
+          - Project Leaders
-          - Visitor
+          - Visitors
-          - Alumni
+          - Alumnis

       sort_by: Params.last_name
       sort_ascending: true